P5YC0DR3AM3R/personal_portfolio/README.md

 ## Website created as a portfolio for coding development and design.
 To be continually updated with content directly related to my coding and developer journey.

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:
+Below is a short description explaining the what, why, and how of my project.
+I have use thed following questions as a guide:

-- What was your motivation?
+### - What was your motivation?
+I was motivated to build this page using html and css code to practice building and debugging a website.
-- Why did you build this project?
+### - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
+ It is useful as a reference tool for future builds.
+It was also very challenging, and a great learning experience.
-- What problem does it solve?
+### - What problem does it solve?
+It provides a single place to view my current resume and projects.
-- What did you learn?
+### - What did you learn?
+HTML5 and CSS

 ## Table of Contents (Optional)